alejandroaguileraalcalde-ing/Mitre-Att-ck-Web-Information/README.md

 Write into a .txt file (ex: Techniques_list_Filename.txt) a list of techniques and subtechniques that you want to be looked up.

+Needed:

+    Txt file with a list of Techniques/SubTechniques that you want to search.

+Usage:

 <b>Tecnicas_info_txtFile('Techniques_list_Filename')</b>

 This will generate some .xml files with the information.

 ## individual search

+Needed:

+    None

+Usage:

 <b>Group_info('G0032')</b>